-ConnectEd is the delivery arm for the mental health services provided by the Catholic Children’s Society, a registered charity that supports disadvantaged children and families.
-Currently we deliver counselling and therapy on-site in over 70 schools (both Catholic and non-Catholic).
-We are an inclusive employer and there is no requirement for applicants to be Catholic.
+ConnectEd is the delivery arm for the mental health services provided by the Catholic Children’s Society (CCS), a registered charity that supports disadvantaged children and families of all faiths and none.

 CCS is committed to safe recruitment and the post will be subject to an enhanced DBS check.